Reiikz/your-awesm/README.md

+# This repository has been moved to https://git.reiikz.net/reiikz/your-awesm

 ## What is it?

 YOUR-AWESM is a BASH written and tested (may run on other POSIX compliant shells, feel free to request compatibility).